oracle/docker-images/OracleHTTPServer/README.md

         $ cd ../OracleJava/java-8
         $ sh build.sh
-You can also pull the Oracle Server JRE 8 image from [Oracle Container Registry](https://container-registry.oracle.com) or the [Docker Store](https://store.docker.com/images/oracle-serverjre-8).
+You can also pull the Oracle Server JRE 8 image from [Oracle Container Registry](https://container-registry.oracle.com).

-### Building OHS Docker Image
+### Building OHS Container Image
 IMPORTANT: You have to download the OHS binary and put it in place (see .download files inside dockerfiles/).

 Download the required package (see .download file) and drop them in the version folder (12.2.1.4.0).
 Then go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root providing the version name with -v option.